jmerle/freedom-from-uncertainty/README.md

 | 4  | 6   | 7     | NaN   | NaN   |
 | 5  | 7   | NaN   | NaN   | NaN   |

-When there are not enough future and/or past records to apply the model (note the `NaN` cells), my strategy falls back on the TEMA of the record.
+When there are not enough future records to apply the model (note the `NaN` cells), my strategy falls back on the TEMA of the record.

 ## Tools
 I wrote my solution in Kotlin.
 I also used Python to find correlations between variables and to generate Kotlin code based on the correlations that were found.
 Initially I also did a bit of trial-and-error in RapidMiner Studio, but that took too me long to get used to again so I switched over to Kotlin and Python.